 You will learn how to communicate your design ideas clearly and persuasively through project reports and presentations.
 Essays and a final-year dissertation will develop your research skills and your ability to bring your ideas together.
 This combination of academic writing, problem-solving, and client-facing communication gives you a competitive edge in the employment market.
 You can also broaden your profile by studying abroad in your second year.

 We offer small-group teaching, accessible tutors, dedicated 24-hour studio spaces, and a hands-on approach to design history through our renowned graphic design collections.
 You will learn how to communicate your design ideas clearly and persuasively through project reports and presentations.
 Essays and a final year dissertation will develop your research skills and your ability to bring your ideas together.
 You will also have opportunities to collaborate with staff on research projects with real-world impact.
+91% of students were satisfied with academic support (National Student Survey, 2020).

 The curriculum is constantly evolving and is informed by the research carried out by our staff.
 Our research, much of which is concerned with everyday communication, is recognised as excellent – we were recently ranked first among all UK art and design institutions in the Research Excellence Framework 2014.
 100% of our research was recognised internationally and 56% was rated world-leading.